CarsonScott/Analogy-Detection-Agents/README.md

-# Analogous Pattern Detection using a Multi-Agent System
+# Analogous Pattern Learning in Multi-Agent Systems

 A multi-Agent System for Pattern Learning and Analogy Detection